woocommerce/woocommerce-gateway-amazon-pay/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 2.6.0 - 2025-xx-xx =
+* Add - New setting to forcefully enable async polling for subscriptions.
+* Fix - Disable async polling for subscriptions by default.
+* Fix - Enforce matching of address between the checkout session and the order.
+* Fix - Ask for the phone number if missing on Amazon's account.
+* Fix - Remove unnecessary redirect parameter from URL.
+* Update - Amazon Pay SDK to v2.7.0.
+* Dev - Bumped tested up to WooCommerce v10.1.2.

 = 2.5.4 - 2025-04-30 =